aammd/MS_computational_ecology_opinion/compecol.md

 ## The four quadrats of ecological research

 In {@fig:quadrats}, I propose a rough outline of four quadrats for ecological research.
-The first axis is based on the ability to *document* natural processes and their underlying mechanisms (through direct or indirect observation of natural systems) rather than *suggest* (through focus on a reduced number of mechanisms and their interactions).
-The second axis is based on the degree of integration between data and models, ranging from disconnected (for purely data-based or model-based) to highly integrated.
+The horizontal axis is based on the degree of integration between data and models, ranging from disconnected (for purely data-based or model-based) to highly integrated.
+The vertical axis is based on the ability to *document* natural processes and their underlying mechanisms (through direct or indirect observation of natural systems) rather than *suggest* (through focus on a reduced number of mechanisms and their interactions).
 A classification this coarse is bound to be caricatural, but it serves as an illustration of where computational ecology exists in the overall research methodology.
 Because computational ecology relies on the integration of data (if possible *raw* data from observational and manipulative experiments) and models (either statistical or phenomenological), it can *suggest* general trends through an abstraction of the idiosyncracies of a particular system.

 ![An overview of four quadrats of ecological research.
 The vertical axis differentiates the ability to document (by observation) or suggest (by simulation and inference) the action of eological mechanisms.
 The horizontal axis indicates whether data and models are connected, or not.
 Computational ecology constitutes one of these quadrats, as it can bridge models with observations to further suggest mechanisms.](figures/fourquads.png){#fig:quadrats width=50%}